 That’s a question I recently got on my Facebook page.
 I responded with an answer, which I’ll include below.

-I get questions about closing accounts all the time.
-I have instructions for a couple of popular services that I can point people to when it’s one of those services they’re asking about.
+I get questions about permanently closing accounts all the time.
+I have instructions for a couple of popular services I can point to if appropriate.

-The problem is that closing the account is often not what they really want.
+The problem is that closing the account is rarely what they really want.

-What they want is that a bounce message would be sent to people emailing the closed account.
-They’re looking for something that says “this account is closed” or “this account does not exist” or anything that would somehow indicate that the account is no longer in use, and to please stop emailing it.
+Instead, they often want a bounce message to be sent to people emailing the “closed” account.
+They’re looking for something saying “This account is closed” or “This account does not exist” or anything somehow indicating the account is no longer in use and to please stop emailing to it.

-I hate to break it to you, but closing the account may not make that happen.
+I hate to break it to you, but closing an account will almost certainly not make that happen.
+That’s not how closing works.

 Why?